YottaDB/YDBDoc/MessageRecovery/errors.rst

 MALLOCMAXUNIX
 ----------------

-MALLOCMAXUNIX, Exceeded maximum allocation defined by $gtm_max_storalloc.
+MALLOCMAXUNIX, Exceeded maximum allocation defined by $ydb_max_storalloc.

-Run Time Error: This error accompanies a MEMORY error as a secondary error to indicate that the limit the process hit was not an OS limit but one artificially defined by the $gtm_max_storalloc environment variable.
+Run Time Error: This error accompanies a MEMORY error as a secondary error to indicate that the limit the process hit was not an OS limit but one artificially defined by the $ydb_max_storalloc environment variable.

-Action: Increase the value of, or unset, $gtm_max_storalloc, or identify the source of the memory consumption (for example, creating and keeping lots of local variables) and reduce it.
+Action: Increase the value of, or unset, $ydb_max_storalloc, or identify the source of the memory consumption (for example, creating and keeping lots of local variables) and reduce it.

 -------------------
 MAPBAD